wooorm/bcp-47-normalize/readme.md

 ## Types

 This package is fully typed with [TypeScript][].
-It exports additional `Options` and `Warning` types that model their respective interfaces.
+It exports the additional types `Options` and `Warning`.

 ## Compatibility

 This package is at least compatible with all maintained versions of Node.js.
-As of now, that is Node.js 12.20+, 14.14+, and 16.0+.
+As of now, that is Node.js 14.14+ and 16.0+.
 It also works in Deno and modern browsers.

 ## Security